casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 | ACLPackageMode | bool |
 | -------------- | ---- |

-This modality is an optional installation parameter and will default to the `false` if not provided.
-This
+This modality is an optional installation parameter and will default to `false` if not provided.
+This mode can be changed on contract upgrade or can be updated via the set variables endpoint.

 > Before using this modality, please understand the security implications of having automatic whitelisting of versioned contracts.